Japanese cruiser Ōyodo: Final stages of the war

 Ōyodo was transferred to the Kure Training Force on 1 March, and, a few weeks later, Vice Admiral Marc Mitscher's Task Force 58 made the first carrier attack on Kure on 19 March.
 Three 500 lb bombs hit Ōyodo; one hit the port engine room and started fires that badly damaged the propulsion machinery compartments.
 Another hit the base of the funnel and destroyed the boiler uptakes and the last one detonated inside the ship.
 Near-misses ruptured some hull plating forward and the cruiser started to flood, but she was towed to Etajima and beached to prevent her from sinking.
 The bombs killed or wounded 54 crewmen.
 She was refloated and entered a dry dock for repairs on 23 March which were completed on 4 May.

 On 24 July US Task Force 38 launched a massive attack to destroy any and all remaining units of the Japanese Navy. Ōyodo was strafed and hit by five 250 lb bombs, two of which hit near her catapult and punched holes in her deck.
 Two more hit amidships near the engine rooms and the last struck forward of the bridge and started a fire that could not be extinguished for two days.
 Four days later, a day-long attack was launched by the US carrier fleet. Ōyodo was near-missed by bombs in the morning and the shock waves from their detonations ruptured her hull plating abreast of the forward engine room and No. 5 boiler room that flooded those two compartments.
-The asymmetric weight of the water on the starboard side caused her to capsized to starboard in shallow water about 25 minutes later.
+The asymmetric weight of the water on the starboard side caused her to capsize to starboard in shallow water about 25 minutes later.
 Permission to abandon ship was granted by Captain Shoichi Taguchi before she capsized, but about 300 crewmen were killed.

 Ōyodo was removed from the navy list on 20 November.
 Her wreck was raised on 20 September 1947 and towed to a dry dock to be demolished.
 The ship was scrapped from 6 January to 1 August 1948.